Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 6. Be Smart About Sightseeing

-- CityPass or Explorer Pass – These discount cards include popular attractions like the Empire State Building, which can help you save money.
+- CityPass or Explorer Pass – These discount cards cover all the hottest sights, such as the Empire State Building, which can help you save money.

-- DIY Walking Tours – Use free apps or online maps to guide yourself through neighborhoods like Harlem and Greenwich Village.
+- DIY Walking Tours – Use free apps or use maps online to guide yourself around the streets, such as Harlem and Greenwich Village.

-- Free Landmarks – Visit iconic spots like the Brooklyn Bridge, Grand Central Terminal, and Rockefeller Center, all of which are free to explore.
+- Free Sights – Visit iconic spots like the Brooklyn Bridge, the Grand Central Terminal, and Rockefeller Center, without paying the entry fee.